-Sumo grappler robot: (brushless hipster)-squared metric 12 O’Clockoff featuring belt drive skate wheels, real hot dog1 grippers, servo-actuated clamper, and too many screws.
+Liftlord is a sumo grappler robot: specifically a (brushless hipster)2 metric 12 O’Clockoff featuring belt drive skate wheels, real hot dog* grippers, servo-actuated clamper, and too many screws.

 It wasn’t the idea, but what it became as I rolled with the punches.

 Held on Sunday-before-Labor-Day, the micro battles (1 and 3 lb classes) event at Robot Battles at DragonCon grew over the years in competitors while shrinking in schedule, turning into a single-elimination, no rumbles affair.
 That means half of the entered bots get exactly one fight: less than ideal odds for me considering I had just one win over the course of like ten events.
 So, it’s time to go big(-ger).
 Big enough to put me into the 12 and 30 lb fights on Labor Day!

 The concept started, as usual, with sourcing motors too big to be useful in a 3 lb.
 Normally I’d shove them into a Big Data anyways and call it a day†, except this turned out to be a physical impossibility and w-wait… why am I still thinking beetles?

 These Maxon gearmotors each comprise a 25 W EC-Max 22 sensored brushless motor coupled to a 19:1 GP 22 HP (“high power”) planetary gearhead.
 I scored four plus a spare motor (no gearhead) at an average of $45 each.